apvidul/NegEX/README.md

 Requires: Pandas, Numpy and Sklearn

-1)This script was written based on the paper "A Simple Algorithm for Identifying Negated Findings and Diseasesin Discharge Summaries" to identify negations in a sentence.<br>
+1)This script was written based on the paper "A Simple Algorithm for Identifying Negated Findings and Diseases in Discharge Summaries" to identify negations in a sentence.<br>
 https://reader.elsevier.com/reader/sd/pii/S1532046401910299?token=940777A032D47A94085A07AE082116AAADE764F565DFBACB6E04FB7B094227496565FD5478E0BCBBD59EB5814F0369D8

 2)Identifies a neagation term in a sentence and looks for surrounging phrases within a fixed window size.
 We use a window size The negation is then applied to all/some the phrases surrounding the negation term <br>